Paid Family Attractions

 Folly Farm is located just over 50 miles away to the West, along first the M4 then A477, usually a journey of well under 90 minutes.
 Guaranteed to have tired children on the homeward journey, stop off for fish and chips and a beach walk or later eat at Carmarthen.

-For a very different experience, just 20 miles away, is a magical and wild area where red kites can be seen being fed.
-However as this is a very scenic drive away, although it is said to take an hour to reach there, do allow a few stopping off points to admire the area and for the many photo opportunities.
+For a very different experience.
+Just 20 miles away is a magical and wild area where you can see red kites being fed.
+The journey is a very scenic drive.
+It should take an hour to reach there but this is without stopping on route.
+Where you can admire the area and for the many photo opportunities.
 You can travel over the Mynydd Du (Black Mountain) via Brynaman and if weather allows enjoy a mountain stroll, possibly see the wild mountain ponies, sheep and cattle, reflect on the industrial history of the area and marvel as the landscape unfolds along the drive.
 Eventually the patchwork quilt of fields stretches to the horizon and the road descends towards Llanddeusant.
 There may have been hints at what occurs there every afternoon, as red kites sometimes soar above the mountain awaiting their organised feeding time.

 Since 2002, at 2pm in Winter and 3pm in the summer, the red kites have been fed, generally between 50 to sometimes more than a hundred birds come to be fed, the spectacle appealing to wildlife enthusiasts, bird watchers, photographers and families.
-There is a charge, the numbers may be limited, there is a small charge and it is important to arrive 30-60 minutes beforehand.
-Seemingly the birds do not enjoy the rain and are known to sometimes shelter in the trees foliage and simply disappoint the visitors.
+There is a charge.
+Also the numbers allowed in may be limited.
+It is important to arrive 30-60 minutes beforehand.
+The birds do not enjoy the rain and sometimes shelter in the trees foliage and simply disappoint the visitors.
 As you observe from a hide, which has some bench seating, the location is in a field therefore dress suitably and warmly as the whole experience can be up to 2 hours long.
-There is disabled access, but it is also worth noting that whilst children are very welcome, noise is not acceptable as it disturbs the birds.
+There is disabled access.
+But it is also worth noting that whilst children are very welcome, noise is not acceptable as it disturbs the birds.